joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Family Educational Rights and Privacy Act (FERPA)

-Family Educational Rights and Privacy Act (FERPA) is a U.S. federal law that was enacted in 1974.
+Family Educational Rights and Privacy Act (FERPA) is a United States federal law that was enacted in 1974.
 It applies to educational institutions that receive federal funding, including elementary and secondary schools, colleges, and universities.
-The purpose of FERPA is to protect the privacy of students' education records and to give them certain rights with respect to those records.
+The purpose is to protect the privacy of students' education records and to give them certain rights with respect to those records.

 Under FERPA, educational institutions are required to: